pippinbarr/cart253/topics/variables/introducing-variables.md

 - `mouseX` is a variable that contains the *current x-coordinate of the mouse*.
 - `mouseY` is a variable that contains the *current y-coordinate of the mouse*.

-So if the mouse is currently pointing a position (50, 150) on our canvas, then
+So if the mouse is currently pointing at position (50, 150) on our canvas, then

 - `mouseX` will contain the number `50`
 - `mouseY` will contain the number `150`